zyz314/bionemo-framework-From-NVIDIA/README.md

 ./internal/scripts/run_dev.sh
 ```

-## Downloading artifacts
+## Downloading artifacts (For NVIDIA Employees)
 Set the AWS access info in environment prior to running the dev-container launch script:

 ```bash
 AWS_ACCESS_KEY_ID="team-bionemo"
 AWS_SECRET_ACCESS_KEY=$(grep aws_secret_access_key ~/.aws/config | cut -d' ' -f 3)
 AWS_REGION="us-east-1"
 AWS_ENDPOINT_URL="https://pbss.s8k.io"
 ```

-then, running tests should download the test data to a cache location when first invoked.
+Running tests downloads the test data to a cache location when first invoked.

 For more information on adding new test artifacts, see the documentation in
 [`bionemo.testing.data.load`](sub-packages/bionemo-testing/src/bionemo/testing/data/README.md).

-### Updating pinned versions of NeMo / Megatron-LM
+## Updating pinned versions of NeMo / Megatron-LM

-To update the pinned commits of NeMo or Megatron-LM, checkout that commit in the submodule folder, and then commit the
+Pinned commits are bumped by depend-a-bot.
+To update the pinned commits of NeMo or Megatron-LM manually, checkout the
-result in the top-level bionemo repository.
+commit of interest in the submodule folder, and then commit the result in the top-level bionemo repository.

 ```bash
 cd 3rdparty/NeMo/